android-dev-team-11/science-cafe/README.md

 ## About Our App
 Sci Cafe allows users to create and organize academic and social events.
+The android application we built acts a client to the website.

 ## Why did we build it ?